Fabio De Masi

-Fabio Valeriano Lanfranco De Masi (born 7 March 1980) is a German-Italian politician.
-He was a member of the German Bundestag from 2017 to 2021 and was a member of the European Parliament (MEP) from Germany from 1 July 2014 to 23 October 2017.
+Fabio Valeriano Lanfranco De Masi (born 7 March 1980) is a German politician.
+He was a member of the German Bundestag from 2017 to 2021 and was a member of the European Parliament (MEP) from Germany from July 2014 to October 2017.
 Until September 2022 he was a member of The Left Party, part of the European United Left–Nordic Green Left.
-He joined the Sahra Wagenknecht Alliance (BSW) on 8 January 2024.
+He joined the Sahra Wagenknecht Alliance (BSW) in January 2024.
+Since July 2024, he has once again been a member of the European Parliament and since December 2025, he has been one of the federal co-chairs of the BSW.

 Early years

 De Masi was born in Groß-Gerau to a German language teacher and an Italian-born trade unionist.
 His Italian grandfather fought as a Partisan in Piedmont to liberate Italy from Fascism.
 De Masi's father was a football amateur with SSC Napoli.

 Political career

 Member of the European Parliament, 2014–2017

 In the 2014 European elections, De Masi became a Member of the European Parliament.
 During his time in office, he served on the Committee on Economic and Monetary Affairs and the Special Committee on Tax Rulings and Other Measures Similar in Nature or Effect (TAXE 2).
 In addition to his committee assignments, he was part of the Parliament's Delegation for relations with South Africa.